confmeet/ccs2024/_talks/cssi_panel2.md

   - Panel
 ---

-Moderator: Abani Patra

-Topic: Future-Proofing Investments for CSSI Tools		Sustaining tools over changing hardware and software landscapes

-Panelists:

-- Ian Foster (U. Chicago/ Argonne)
-- Dan Negrut (UW Madison)
-- Daniel Crawford(Virgina Tech)
-- Mike Heroux(Sandia)
+This session will feature panelists Ian Foster (U. Chicago / ANL), Dan Negrut (UW Madison), Daniel Crawford (Virginia Tech), and Mike Heroux (Sandia), and is moderated by Abani Patra (Tufts).